 Adaptations and enhancements

 The model developers enhanced the program by pairing CAMI with home-visiting services called CAMI+.
 In addition to the standard program, CAMI+ provided participants with biweekly or monthly home-based parent training and case management services to help the participants address issues related to housing or child care, for example.
 The 16-module curriculum, designed specifically for African American adolescent mothers, drew on social cognitive theory and covered topics such as child development and discipline.
 The home visits were initiated prenatally at about 32 weeks gestation.
 Each CAMI+ counselor served a maximal caseload of 25 participants visited monthly .

 The information contained on this page was last updated in May 2014.
-Recommended Further Reading lists the sources for this information.
-In addition, the information contained in this profile was reviewed for accuracy by Dr. Beth Barnet from the University of Maryland on April 21, 2014.
+Recommended further reading lists the sources for this information.
+In addition, the information contained in this profile was reviewed for accuracy by Dr. Beth Barnet from the University of Maryland in April 2014.
 HomVEE reserves the right to edit the profile for clarity and consistency.